-This will be a yearly post, listing all the books I am planning to read through the year.
+This is a post, listing all the books I am planning to read through the year.
 Hopefully it'll give me some accountability and encouragement to actually do some of that reading.

 The books I planned on covering in 2013 included the following:

 - Work for Money, Design for Love by David Airey

 Einstein - his life and universe by Walter Isaacson Buzz Aldrin - Magnificent Desolation with Ken Abraham Why Does E=MC2? (and why should we care?) by Brian Cox & Jeff Forshaw

 - Farmer Buckley's Exploding Trousers & Other Odd Events on the Way to Scientific Discovery edited by Stephanie Pain

 Driving Theory Test by DSA